 2020 AMC 12A Problem 23

-Below is the professionally curated solution for Problem 23 of the 2020 AMC 12A, from LIVE by Po-Shen Loh.
+Attempt Problem 23 of the 2020 AMC 12A below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2020 AMC 12A solutions, or check the answer key.

 23.